Top 5 CRED Interview Questions For SDE Role

 - Round 4: System Design + Managerial

-- Top 5 CRED SDE Interview Questions (With Approach)
+- Top CRED Interview Questions With Approach

-- Design a Key-Value Based Caching System
+- Question 1: Design a Key-Value Based Caching System

-- Implement an LRU Cache
+- Question 2: Implement an LRU Cache

-- Design a Snake & Ladder Game
+- Question 3: Design a Snake and Ladder Game

 - Conclusion